 About Me

-My primary research interest lies in post-training large language models (LLMs) for reasoning and agentic capabilities.
-My current focus is building self-improving LLMs that can continuously learn from interaction, feedback, and experience.
+I am a Research Scientist at OpenAI, where I work on large-scale language model (LLM) training.
+Before that, my research focuses on building self-improving LLMs that can continuously learn from interaction, feedback, and experience.
 To support this goal, I have extensively studied and applied reinforcement learning (RL) for post-training, reasoning, and agentic behaviors in large-scale models.

 I earned my Ph.D. in Computer Science and Engineering from University of Notre Dame in 2023, advised by Prof. Meng Jiang .
 My research during Ph.D. was generously supported by the Bloomberg Ph.D Fellowship .
 I also enjoyed amazing internship experiences at Microsoft Research, AI2, and Bloomberg.